alehenaff/prodplanner/README.md

 ===========

-Django DRF project to calculate dates for reccuring actions
+Django DRF project to calculate dates for recurrent actions

 Based on dateutil ; it is possible to define rrules and dates and create rrulesets including or excluding rrulesets, rrules or datetimes.